gayverjr/opencap/docs/theory.rst

 dynamical simulation.

 An efficient alternative is to treat the CAP as a first order perturbation, considering only a small subset of the eigenstates of the real Hamiltonian [Sommerfeld2001]_.
-In this case, the CAP will be introduced in the basis of the reduced subset of states:
+In this so called subspace projection scheme, the CAP will be introduced in the basis of the reduced subset of states:

 .. centered:: :math:`W_{uv}=\langle u | W | v \rangle`